armandgrillet/stsc/readme.md

 <img src="stsc.png">
 </p>

-A Self-Tuning Spectral Clustering implementation made for production.
+A implementation of the Self-Tuning Spectral Clustering algorithm and more.
 Based on the paper [*Self Tuning Spectral Clustering Algorithm*](http://www.vision.caltech.edu/lihi/Demos/SelfTuningClustering.html).

+Copyright © 2016 Armand Grillet.
+All rights reserved.